Dreambound

 Key Points

-• To become a phlebotomist in Tennessee, you must complete an accredited training program lasting 4-8 weeks and pass a national certification exam.
+• To become a Phlebotomist in Tennessee, you must complete an accredited training program (4–8 weeks) and obtain national certification (preferred by most employers).

 Article continues after recommendations